arielroque/stellaris/README.md

 # Get logs from stellaris API
 kubectl logs stellaris-api-0 -n server
 ```
+The certificates as expected are not valid anymore and the connection is not allowed.
+Let's deploy the SPIRE agents again to solve this problem.

 ```bash
 ./demo.sh --deploy-spire-agents
 ```
+We need to wait 1-2 minutes and we are back on track.
 [show image]

 ## :arrow_left: Uninstall

+To uninstall the demo and the cluster you can use the following commands

 ```bash
 # Cleanup demo